ClickCease

 Researchers looked at nearly 2,000 professional rodeo events between 1981 and 2005 and found that half of all injuries occurred during bull riding.
 Knee and shoulder injuries are most common, but researchers say head injuries are most alarming.
 Concussions account for nearly 9% of all bull riding injuries.

-Other common types of rodeo injuries include finger amputations during calf roping, sprains to the knee, shoulder, or ankle, and chronic problems that develop from such debilitating injuries.
+Other common types of rodeo injuries include finger amputations during calvesroping, sprains to the knee, shoulder, or ankle, and chronic problems that develop from such debilitating injuries.

-Riders are also in danger of being gored by the animals or stomped after dismounting or being thrown from an animal.
+Riders are also in danger of being gored by the animals, stomped after dismounting, or thrown from an animal.

 Riders, however, are more open to wearing protective vests, which have been found to lower the risk of rib fractures and penetrating chest wounds.
-However, very few are even open to using headgear, which could save them from major head injuries.
+Very few are even open to using headgear, which could save them from major head injuries.

-Outside of high school competitions, there is no requirement that competitors who have sustained a concussion get medical clearance before returning to the competition.
+Outside of high school competitions, competitors who have sustained a concussion are not required to get medical clearance before returning to the competition.

 Injuries to Rodeo Animals